scaryghosts/Beomon/README.md

 information.

-beomon_statsgen.py will pull the node details (CPU type, RAM amount, etc.) out of the DB, create a CSV of these details then print the totals for the cluster.
+**beomon_statsgen.py** will pull the node details (CPU type, RAM amount, etc.) out of the DB, create a CSV of these details then print the totals for the cluster.

 Example: `beomon_statsgen.py`

+**beomon_zombie_catcher.py** will attempt to find processes on compute nodes which are not from a running job (zombies).
+Note 'zombie' in this sense is not a Unix-style zombie process but a running process left over from a previous job.